jfmercer/simple-webpack-app/README.md

 them via our main file, the build fails.
 Why?
 It is because webpack does not natively understand the CSS filetype.
 We must tell webpack to use one or more loaders to handle CSS.

+#### Step Seven, Part II: Load CSS

+By using the style and css loaders, our project can now load CSS.
+However, these styles remain embedded in `main.js`.
+How can the styles be extracted into their own file?